joshsoftware/office_automation_employee/README.md

     rails generate office_automation_employee:install

-It will mount the engine in your application, load initial seed data (mongoid.yml should be present before running this generator) and also, it will create ability.rb (app/models/ability.rb).
+It will mount an engine in your application, load initial seed data (mongoid.yml should be present before running this generator) and also, it will create ability.rb (app/models/ability.rb).